gvwilson/sdxpy/en/src/binary/index.md

 ## Bitwise Operations {: #binary-bitops}

 Like most languages based on C,
-Python provides four operators for working with bits:
+Python provides operators for working with bits:
 `&` (and),
 `|` (or),
 `^` (xor),
-and `~` (not).
+`~` (not).
-`&` yields a 1 only if both its arguments are 1's, while `|` yields 1 if either or both of its arguments are 1.
+`&` yields a 1 only if both its inputs are 1's, while `|` yields 1 if either or both are 1.
-`^`, called [%g exclusive_or "exclusive or" %] or "xor" (pronounced "ex-or"), produces 1 if either but *not* both of its arguments are 1.
+`^`, called [%g exclusive_or "exclusive or" %] or "xor" (pronounced "ex-or"), produces 1 if either but *not* both of its arguments are 1;
-Putting it another way,
+putting it another way,
 `^` produces 0 if its inputs are the same and 1 if they are different.
 Finally,
 `~` flips its argument: 1 becomes 0, and 0 becomes 1.

 When these operators are used on multibit values they work on corresponding bits independently as shown in [%t binary-ops %].